cschramm/irda/README.md

 ### Minimum Linux versions?

 5.4.
-(See kernel-* tags for versions that support older versions of Linux (down up 4.15).)
+(See kernel-* tags for versions that support older versions of Linux (down to 4.15).)

 ### Why?

-The IrDA subsystem was moved to staging in Linux 4.14 and scheduled for removal from the Kernel due to being unmaintained.
+The IrDA subsystem was moved to staging in Linux 4.14 and removed in 4.17 due to being unmaintained.
 There are obviously some use cases for IrDA, so I thought it makes sense to keep maintaining it out-of-tree.